vladigleba/vladigleba.github.io/posts/prophecy/babylon.md

 ## What kind of legacy did ancient Babylon leave behind?

-> Babylon hath been a golden cup in the LORD's hand, that made all the earth drunken: *the nations have drunken of her wine; therefore the nations are mad*.
+> Babylon hath been a golden cup in the LORD’s hand, that made all the earth drunken: *the nations have drunken of her wine; therefore the nations are mad*.
 Babylon is suddenly fallen and destroyed: howl for her; take balm for her pain, if so be she may be healed.
 {% ct 'Jeremiah 51:7-8' %}

 > Then they *brought the golden vessels that were taken out of the temple of the house of God which was at Jerusalem; and the king, and his princes, his wives, and his concubines, drank in them*.
 They drank wine, and praised the gods of gold, and of silver, of brass, of iron, of wood, and of stone.